RayanKashif69/Distributed-P2P-FileSharing/README.md

   In some cases, metadata may indicate that a peer has a file, but:
   - The peer doesn't actually have a local copy.
   - The peer becomes unresponsive and times out.
   These situations can cause auto-fetch to fail.
-However, **when fetching from well-known hosts, the process is usually faster and more reliable.**
+However, **when initial fetching from well-known hosts, the process is usually faster and more reliable (always works).**

 - **Console Spam for Debugging**
   If you notice the terminal being spammed quickly with messages, it's due to debug print statements added for development purposes.
 These do not impact core functionality.

 - **File Download Delay After `get <file_id>`**
   After issuing a `get <file_id>`, it may take 20–30 seconds to download a file — especially for larger files like `bitcoin.pdf` or `image.png`, or when the network is congested.
-  - The peer tries multiple sources listed in the metadata and usually retrieves the file from a well-known host.
+  - The peer tries multiple peers listed in the metadata and usually retrieves the file from a good peer(well known hosts)
   - The CLI will show:
     `Successfully downloaded file from <peer_id>`
     once the process completes.
 Please be patient and monitor the CLI output.
+You'll see other messages from regossip and announce while the "get" is happening.

 - **Browser Stats Page May Lag Behind**
   The browser stats page may take some time (30s–60s) to reflect updated file and peer information.